eigentaylor/eigentaylor.github.io/_posts/2026-04-11-approval-only.md

 That is not a solution to vote splitting.
 The Clark voters, and Clark himself, were essentially lied to.
 Voters were told that they could safely rank their favorite first, and if that favorite couldn't win then their votes would transfer.
 What they *weren't* told was the truth: if their favorite can't win, then ranking them first can cause their viable back-up to *lose* and directly elect their worst nightmare.

-The insidious part is not that RCV gives worse outcomes than Choose-one; it's that it promises to fix problems it objectively hasn't, and that leads to voters and candidates behaving in ways that the system cannot sustain, leading to worse outcomes.
+The insidious part is not that RCV gives worse outcomes than Choose-one; it's that it promises to fix problems it objectively hasn't fixed, and that leads to voters and candidates behaving in ways that the system cannot sustain, leading to worse outcomes.
 RCV only really works well when there are two serious candidates.
 Once you have three or more viable candidates, the system starts to break down and sincere voting can actually elect your least favorite candidate.

 Participation failures can happen in RCV, STAR, and even Condorcet methods.
 It is *not* always safe to vote sincerely in these systems.